National Eligibility Test (NET)-Quick Overview

 - Autism, intellectual disability, specific learning disability and mental illness;

-- Multiple disabilities from amongst persons under clauses (a) to (d) including deaf-blindness in the posts identified for each disability.
+- Multiple disabilities from among persons under clauses (a) to (d) including deaf-blindness in the posts identified for each disability.

 - The UGC NET candidates will first need to confirm their ranking in the merit declared by the authorities.
 Hence, they must make sure about the date, time and venue of their counseling, from the official UGC NET website.